Updated: 24th February 2021

-One of the distinguishing features of the flavous nomad bee - Nomada flava, is the brick-reddish markings on the thorax.
+One of the distinguishing features of the flavous nomad bee - Nomada flava, is the brick-reddish markings on the thorax (the scutum and scutellum).
 However, the fork-jawed and broad-banded nomad bee also have reddish markings, so it's important to take a good look at the markings on the abdomen as well.

 Nomada flava is one of the more common species of nomad bee, and one of the larger species: females measure around 7.5mm - 10mm, and males about the same size.

-As with other Nomada species, they typically wait outside the nest of the target host species, enter, and lay their eggs.
+As with other Nomada species, Nomada flava are cleptoparasites.
+They typically wait outside the nest of the target host species, enter, and lay their eggs.

 A variety of flowers and blossoming shrubs, including dandelions, cow parsley, bluebell, wood spurge, greater stitchwort and garlic mustard.